BranBayou/test-driven-development/README.md

 Clone this repository to your desired folder:

-- cd `oop-class-library`
+- cd `test-driven-development`
-- `git clone git@github.com:BranBayou/oop-class-library.git`
+- `git@github.com:BranBayou/test-driven-development.git`

 ### Install

 Install this project with:

-- cd oop-class-library
+- cd test-driven-development
 - bundle install

 ### Usage